Project

 In order to make this test setup simpler, AcidicJob provides a Testing module that your job tests can include.
 It is simple; it sets use_transactional_tests to false (if the test is an ActiveJob::TestCase), and ensures a transaction-safe DatabaseCleaner strategy is run for each of your tests.
 Moreover, it ensures that the system's original DatabaseCleaner configuration is maintained, options included, except that any transaction strategies for any ORMs are replaced with a deletion strategy.
 It does so by storing whatever the system DatabaseCleaner configuration is at the start of before_setup phase in an instance variable and then restores that configuration at the end of after_teardown phase.
 In between, it runs the configuration thru a pipeline that selectively replaces any transaction strategies with a corresponding deletion strategy, leaving any other configured strategies untouched.

-For those of you using RSpec, you can require the acidic_job/rspec_configuration file, which will configure RSpec in the exact same way I have used in my RSpec projects to allow me to test acidic jobs with either the deletion strategy but still have all of my other tests use the fast transaction strategy:
+For those of you using RSpec, use this as a baseline to configure RSpec in the exact same way I have used in my RSpec projects to allow me to test AcidicJob with the deletion strategy but still have all of my other tests use the fast transaction strategy:

 require "database_cleaner/active_record"